MewsSystems/gitbook-connector-api/changelog/README.md

 # Changelog

-## 16th April 2023
+## 16th May 2023

 * Added operation [Get all resource categories](../operations/resources.md#get-all-resource-categories).
-* Deprecated operation extent `ResourceCategories` in [Get all resources](../operations/resources.md#get-all-resources.) and [Get all resource categories](../operations/resources.md#get-all-resource-categories) should be used instead
+* Deprecated operation extent `ResourceCategories` in [Get all resources](../operations/resources.md#get-all-resources.) and [Get all resource categories](../operations/resources.md#get-all-resource-categories) should be used instead.

 ## 28th April 2023